amnic-madhuri/taghive-assignment/README.md

 - in the build process, add the steps
 - pull the latest code
 - run the unit test cases, if any test cases are failed fail the job and send email communication to the team
-- run the security scan of the images , fail the job if any vunerbilities are found and sned email communication to the team
+- run the security scan of the images , fail the job if any vunerbilities are found and send email communication to the team
 - tag the image and store the image in to registry if above validations are passed
 - in the deployment process
 - connect to the cluster and deploy the mainfest files to cluster